 Middle-aged guys who stay in shape are apparently less likely to end up either lung or colon cancer compared to their out-of-shape counterparts.
-According to a new study published March 26 online in JAMA Oncology, even if they do develop cancer they have a better chance of beating it.
+And according to a new study published March 26 online in JAMA Oncology, even if they do develop cancer they have a better chance of beating it.

 Close to 14,000 men were tested by treadmill performance at middle-age, and later on their medical records were examined after they reached the age of 65 or older.